 18.1 Vacant RV sites may only be occupied or rented on a temporary basis as a guest of the Association.

-18.2 The necessary registry & fees must be paid to the Park Manager.
+18.2 The necessary registry and fees must be paid to the Park Manager.

-19.1 Member's RV sites shall not be sub-rented.
+19.1 Member RV sites shall not be sub-rented.

-b) serviced by a water connection from BBTA’s water system.
+b) Services by a water connection from BBTA’s water system.

-d) for the exclusive use of no more than two Regular Members, their Associate Members or their guests.
+d) For the exclusive use of no more than two (2) regular Members, their associate Members or their guests.

-20.2 When a Member plans to deviate from the Rules & Regulations, the Member must receive majority approval for such deviation at an Annual General Meeting.
-The member's proposed motion defining the deviation shall be submitted to the Board by January 15th of the current year so that it can be included with the Notice of Meeting for the Annual General Meeting which is mailed to all members.
+20.2 When a Member plans to deviate from the Rules and Regulations, the Member must receive majority approval for such deviation at an Annual General Meeting.
+The Member’s proposed motion defining the deviation shall be submitted to the Board by January 15th of the current year so that it can be included with the notice of meeting for the Annual General Meeting which is mailed to all members.
 This procedure also applies to a Member who may be out of compliance with the Rules and Regulations because of policy changes and is seeking approval for the deviation.